Health experts tell us what they take to stop a cold from taking hold

-We asked a doctor, a pharmacist and a nutritionist to recommend the supplements they take to stay well when everyone around them has the sniffles as well and, if they do get it, what they take to reduce the length and severity of a cold.
-It's time to stock up!
+But what do the experts take themselves?
+We asked a doctor, a pharmacist, and a nutritionist to recommend the supplements they use to stay well when everyone around them has the sniffles as well and, if they do get it, what they take to reduce the length and severity of a cold.
+We also recommend the things that really work for us.

 "This supplement contains nutrients, herbs, minerals, vitamins and even probiotics that work in varying ways to support the immune system keeping it at its peak in order to try and avoid an infection or cold," says Shabir Daya, pharmacist and co-founder of Victoria Health.